Counter fraud, bribery and corruption

-The council is required by law to protect the public funds it administers and to prevent and detect fraud in all areas of the council’s work.
+The council is required by law to protect the public funds it administers, to prevent and detect fraud and deter bribery and corruption in all areas of the council’s work.

-The council employs dedicated counter fraud officers to investigate allegations of fraud and abuse and to assist in maximising revenue and loss avoidance.
+The council employs dedicated counter fraud and enforcement officers to investigate allegations of fraud and abuse and to assist in maximising revenue and loss avoidance.

-The counter fraud unit provides a specialist service to assess referrals of both internal and external fraud allegations.
-This can include abuse and misconduct by staff or councillors as well as external attempts by the general public; such as housing and tenancy fraud, council tax support and discount fraud, misuse of grant funding and other financial loss to the authority.
+The counter fraud and enforcement unit is a shared service which provides specialist officers to investigate all allegations of internal and external fraud.
+This can include abuse and misconduct by staff or councillors as well as external attempts by the general public; such as housing and tenancy fraud, council tax support and discount fraud, misuse of grant funding and other financial loss to the Council.

-In addition to the counter fraud unit, there are other officers employed within the council who are charged with enforcement relating to environmental crime such as fly tipping and breaches of planning regulations.
-The unit also supports officers in the council’s revenues, benefits and housing support service.
+In addition to the counter fraud and enforcement unit, there are other officers employed within the council who are charged with enforcement relating to environmental crime such as fly tipping and breaches of planning regulations which the team support and assist with.

-To report any allegations of fraud or misuse of public funds, for example claiming false council tax discounts, business rates avoidance, benefit fraud, false housing applications, the subletting of a social housing property or any application for financial assistance, please use the links below:
+To report any allegations of fraud or misuse of public funds, for example claiming false council tax discounts, business rates avoidance, benefit fraud, false housing applications, the subletting of a social housing property or any application for financial assistance, you can:

 All reports will be investigated and any information provided will be treated as strictly confidential.